frconor-ebook/meditations/_posts/2025-03-04-contrition.md

 We are told in *The Way of the Cross*, "So much wretchedness!
 So many offenses!
 Mine, yours, those of all mankind. \...
 I, like all men, came into the world stained with the guilt of our first parents.
 And then\...my own sins: rebellions, thought about, desired, committed\...

-"To purify us of this rottenness, Jesus willed to humble himself and take on the form of a slave (cf. Phil 2:7), becoming Incarnate in the spotless womb of Our Lady, his Mother, who is also your Mother and mine.
+"To purify us of this rottenness, Jesus willed to humble himself and take on the form of a slave (*cf*.
+Phil 2:7), becoming Incarnate in the spotless womb of Our Lady, his Mother, who is also your Mother and mine.

 "He spent thirty years in obscurity, working as any other man, at Joseph\'s side.
 He preached.
 He worked miracles\...and we repaid him with the Cross" (Josemaría Escrivá, *The Way of The Cross*, Fourth Station).

 In *The Forge*, we are told, "Although it pains us to admit it---and I ask God to increase that sorrow in us---you and I have our share in the death of Christ.
 For the sins of men were the hammer-blows which stitched him to the Cross with nails" (J. Escrivá, *The Forge*, Point 550).
 And so, Lord, help me to see.

-In one of his documents on memory and reconciliation, Pope St. John Paul II said, "Acknowledging the weaknesses of the past is an act of honesty and courage" (John Paul II, *Tertio millennio adveniente*, Nov.
+In one of his documents on memory and reconciliation, Pope St. John Paul II said, "Acknowledging the weaknesses of the past is an act of honesty and courage" (John Paul II, Apostolic Letter, *Tertio millennio adveniente*, Nov.
 10, 1994).

 We too have to examine our past life and see the many reasons we have for starting over.
 "Unless a man is born again of water and the Holy Spirit, he cannot enter the kingdom of heaven" (John 3:5).